ziishaned/opus/readme.md

 [![Build Status](https://travis-ci.org/zeeshanu/opus.svg?branch=master)](https://travis-ci.org/zeeshanu/opus)
 > Opensource knowledge base application for Teams

 Opus is a place for your team to document who you are, what you do and how you do it.
 It helps you create and maintain a knowledge base for your teams.

-[Demo here](https://github.com/zeeshanu/opus/blob/master/demo.md)
+You can try it out with the new demo site: [Demo here](http://45.55.140.55/) **Team Name:**  Opus
+**Email:**  admin@admin.com
+**Password:**  admin

 ## Motivation
 As companies grow, it becomes difficult to manage and communicate the knowledge across different departments, Opus acts as a single source of truth; a go-to place for the employees to get knowledge.
 It gives enterprises the power to create anything and everything; from meeting notes, project plans, product requirements, technical documentations, orchestrate processes, work-flows and more.